aetia-ang/README.md/README.md

 #  *.¸¸.ପଓ  intro  ପଓ .¸¸.*

-   - Name: Angelina Yeh
+   - name - Angelina Yeh
-   - Pronouns: She/her
+   - pronouns - She/her
-   - School: Queens High School for the Sciences
+   - school - Queens High School for the Sciences
-   - In The Big Apple
+   - in The Big Apple